-“Whether it’s real or not I guess it doesn’t make a difference,” Alazne concludes.
+“Whether it’s real or not I guess it doesn’t make a difference.”

-I kiss the top of her head, and she snuggles even more closely against me.
+I kiss the top of her head, and she snuggles even closer against me.
 Our bodies have merged.
 We are in perfect accord, just like two wheels connected by a single axle.
 I’m scared.
 Scared that something is going to come in and yank her away from me.

-“Hmm… I don’t want to be anywhere else but in this bed,” Alazne mumbles placidly.
+“Hmm… I don’t want to be anywhere else than in this bed,” Alazne mumbles placidly.

 “That does segue awkwardly into the plan I was going to offer you for tomorrow.
 See, I want you to come over to my house so you can enjoy a bigger living environment, and also because I can’t wait to fuck you in my own bed.”